reruo321/Java_Practice/Appendix/README.md

                           // You can't put a line breakpoint here, because it's an empty line. x += a;         // OK.
        }                  // OK.
+### Skipped breakpoints?
+1. If you "run" the program, instead of "debugging" it, breakpoints do not work.